Ontotext, SD Form Strategic Partnership

 The efforts of the partnership will first be seen with release of UMBEL v.
 0.80 in the next couple of weeks.
 This update revises many aspects of the ontology based on two years of applied experience.
 The broader mappings and linkages to Wikipedia are earmarked for UMBEL version 1.00, slated for release by the end of the year.

-Among other intended uses, PROTON, UMBEL and FactForge form a layered
+Among other intended uses, PROTON, UMBEL and FactForge form a

-selected, ranked, aggregated, presented and used.
+information is selected, ranked, aggregated, presented and

 UMBEL (Upper Mapping and Binding Exchange Layer) is both a vocabulary for building domain ontologies and a framework of more than 20,000 reference concepts.
 The UMBEL reference ontology is used to tag information and map existing schema in order to help link content and promote interoperability.
 UMBEL's reference concepts and structure are a direct subset extraction of the Cyc knowledge base.